juliafmorgado/julia/content/english/posts/2024-04-03_cloud-native-dev-challenge1.md

 app.listen(PORT, () => {
   console.log(`Server running on http://localhost:${PORT}`);
 });
+EOF
 ```
+This command creates a file named server.js and writes the provided JavaScript code into it.

-This script sets up a basic Express server with two endpoints: one to save text `/save` and another to retrieve all saved texts `/all`.
-They will handle storing texts in memory and retrieving them.
+> This script essentially sets up a basic Express.js server with two endpoints (/save for saving text and /all for retrieving all saved texts) and serves static files from a public directory.

 ## Step 3: Setting Up The Frontend
-Create a new file named index.html in your project directory.
-As a static file, it will be under a public folder.
+Create a new file named index.html inside a public folder by running the command `mkdir -p public && touch public/index.html`.

 Paste the following code:

 ```
 <!DOCTYPE html>